Wait a minute... Roland wasn't the explosive specialist, Brick was.

 Notice how Axton used a magnetic turret?
 He would not be able to do that without some levels behind his belt.
 Also, you generally do not find loaders and the like until you are a few levels into the game.

 The Vault Hunters were hired by Jack to kill him

-The 4 vault hunters seem to be working together in the beginning, and it's unlikely they'd just all hit the same train at the same time.
-I bet Handsome Jack hired them with the express purpose of "Turning" on them, so they'd never expect him expect they were pawns in his plan.
+The 4 Vault Hunters seem to be working together in the beginning, and it's unlikely they'd just all hit the same train at the same time.
+I bet Handsome Jack hired them with the express purpose of "Turning" on them, so they'd never expect that they were pawns in his plan.
 Any character that wasn't used died in the crash, explaining why not everyone makes it through the intro.
 Gaige was just on the train as a passenger, and Jack thinks her whole Deathtrap deal is good enough, so he decides to use her as well.